MileHacker Logo

 • Driving Laws: Drive on the left-hand side of the road.
 An International Driving Permit (IDP) is needed.

 • Road Conditions: Highways are well-maintained.
-Smaller rural roads can be less predictable.
+Smaller roads in the countryside can be less predictable.

 • Traffic: Can be dense in urban areas.
 Defensive driving is a good idea.

-• Parking: Generally available in the heart of the city, sometimes in designated paid lots.
+• Parking: Generally available in downtown areas, sometimes in designated paid lots.
 Hotels usually have parking for guests.

 • Helmets are mandatory for all motorcycle riders and passengers.
 Seatbelts are a must for car occupants.